alexsmbaratti/alexsmbotratti/README.md

 ![alt text](misc/concept.png)

 ## Running
-Note that this is just a portfolio project and is not intended to be used by the public. *That being said...*
+Note that this is just a personal project and is not intended to be used by the public. *That being said...*

 For full functionality, run with `node app.js [IP Address] [PLATFORM]`